joelguittet/mender-shield/README.md

 ## Software

-The software supports includes a script to perform a very simple demonstration on Raspberry Pi 3 device.
+The software supports includes a script to perform a very simple demonstration on Raspberry Pi 3 device and an ESP-IDF based application used with the [Wemos D1 r32](.github/docs/Wemos-D1-R32.pdf) ESP32-based evaluation board.
-Demonstration software on MCU will be available soon.

 ## License